DomainSkate/Risk-Responder-API/Evaluation API/README.md

-# Risk Responder API
+# Evaluation API

-This document will describe the specifications of the Risk Responder API
+This document will describe the specifications of the Evaluation API

 ### Authentication